- Course Work

-1. An MA or an equivalent degree in French or a related field with a GPA of at at least 3.0 in all French courses.
+- An MA or an equivalent degree in French or a related field with a GPA of at least 3.0 in all French courses.

-4. A one- to two-page statement of purpose.
+- A one to two-page statement of purpose.

-6. Good pronunciation in French as evidenced by a CD submitted by the applicant.
+- Good pronunciation in French as evidenced by an audio file submitted with the applicant.
 The applicant should read one or two very short selections of prose or poetry and a short autobiographical passage composed in French by the applicant her/himself.

-7. To be considered for admission, all credentials must be received in the department by the deadline. (*NOTE: * Students who have earned their MA in French at the University of Colorado and who wish to work toward the PhD here must apply for admission to the PhD program; continuation after the MA is not guaranteed.)
+- To be considered for admission, all credentials must be received in the department by January 15. (*Note: * Students who have earned their MA in French at the University of Colorado and who wish to work toward the PhD here must apply for admission to the PhD program; continuation after the MA is not guaranteed.)

-To be considered for these various forms of financial aid, the student must see to it that all credentials are received in the department by the application deadline.
-Credentials are considered complete when the student has submitted: the Graduate School application form, two official copies of transcripts from all post-secondary schools attended, three recommendations, a copy of the student’s critical work, the cassette recording, and the application fee.
+To be considered for these various forms of financial aid, the student must see to it that all credentials are received by January 15.
+Credentials are considered complete when the student has submitted: the Graduate School application, two official copies of transcripts from all post-secondary schools attended, three recommendations, a copy of the student’s critical work, the recordings, and the application fee.
 All students receiving financial aid must register for a minimum of two graduate courses per semester in the program or their equivalent until they have completed course requirements and passed the doctoral comprehensive examination.

 To qualify for continued aid, students must maintain their full-time status.
 This means that they must have completed at least 5 credit hours of graduate-level course work or 8 credit hours of combined graduate- and undergraduate-level course work at the end of each semester; or if they have completed course requirements and the comprehensive examination, they must be registered for a minimum of 5 dissertation hours.
 PhD students continuing in the program usually receive a maximum of four years of financial support and are expected to complete the requirements for the degree during that time.
 PhD students entering from outside programs usually receive a maximum of five years of financial support.

 Early in their first semester in the PhD program, each student should meet individually with the Director of Graduate Studies to discuss their overall plan of study, including the ways in which they will satisfy the language requirement.
 The PhD language requirement is the same as that at the MA level.
-See details in section VI of the MA requirements.
+See details under Langugage Requirements on the MA Guidelines page.

 Students entering the PhD program with an MA in French or equivalent from another university can count 5 of their previous MA courses toward the requirement of 15 courses; they must take 10 courses during the first two years of candidacy, up to two of which may be in a related field.
 Such students must take courses covering four of the eight periods of French literature.
 Previous coursework will be evaluated, and if at least seven of the periods were not covered at the MA level, courses will be required to attain this coverage.
 In summary, for students entering from other MA programs, the requirements are: 1) at least four courses within the department to cover four time periods, with these at the candidate’s discretion except for the requirement to cover gaps from the MA program; 2) up to two courses in related fields; 3) four additional courses within the department at the discretion of the student.
 Students entering the PhD program without an MA in French must consult with the Director of Graduate Studies.
 Questions should be referred to the Director of Graduate Studies.